December 8, 2022

 Take a closer look at [[pricingPlan]] in the screenshot above.
 Double square brackets mean that GA4 will reuse the value of the parameter pricingPlan in that event.

-Once you save the changes, you will be able to view them in the Real-time reports and the DebugView of GA4.
+Once you save the changes, you can view them in the Real-time reports and the DebugView of GA4.

-Also, when you create that new event in GA4 (and you want that to become a conversion), don’t forget to mark that event as a conversion in the Configure > Events page.
+Also, when you create that new event in GA4 (and you want that to become a conversion), don’t forget to mark that event as a conversion in the Admin > Events page.

 If you don’t like to wait for up to 24 hours (because that thankyou_page_visit will not appear in the list of all your events immediately), you can create a new conversion immediately.
-Click the Configure section on the left sidebar of your GA4 interface.
+Go to the Admin section on the left sidebar of your GA4 interface.
 Then go to Conversions.

 Then click New conversion event and enter the name of the event that you have just created.
 Click Save.

-That way you will mark the newly created thankyou_page_visit event as a conversion (without the need to wait for 24 hours until it appears on the Configure > Events page.
+That way, you will mark the newly created thankyou_page_visit event as a conversion (without the need to wait for 24 hours until it appears on the Admin > Events page.

 Or try planning your event naming convention better